tustin2121/James_Somerton_Transcripts/_videos/TUmTTb6uX0M.md

 <compare>
 <james {% include timecode %}>

-[Throughout this section, the light keeps moving rapidly on and off of James' face in a way that's really distracting and leaves his face in the dark most of the time.
-There's also a moving red graphic behind him; the overall effect is eyestrain-inducing.]
+<u>[Throughout this section, the light keeps moving rapidly on and off of James' face in a way that's really distracting and leaves his face in the dark most of the time.
+There's also a moving red graphic behind him; the overall effect is eyestrain-inducing.]</u>

 Ever notice that the LGBTQ community seems to really gravitate toward Marvel’s The Scarlet Witch?
 Yeah me too.
 We can assume it’s because she’s a fabulous dresser and diva supreme, but I think it goes a lot deeper than that.
 And goes a lot further back in time than just the birth of Disney’s Marvel Cinematic Universe.
 It goes back to the Bronze age of comics.